Are all single moms destined for poverty, loneliness and effed-up kids?

-I’m a big fan of Tiller's online budgeting tool where you plug in all your bank, credit card, brokerage and mortgage accounts to get a snapshot of all your finances.
+Tiller's online budgeting tool helps you plug in all your bank, credit card, brokerage, checking, debt, investment and mortgage accounts to get a snapshot of all your finances.

 One of the best advantages of Tiller is that it syncs with all of your bank accounts and credit cards and categorized all of your transactions.